 Catholics should be in a state of grace when receiving Communion, which is why the Sacrament of Reconciliation is given to us first.

 Preparation for First Communion for children is a two-year process.

-In addition to class enrollment for two years, full, conscious and active participation at Sunday Mass week after week is the most powerful and most significant means parents have for preparing their child to receive Communion for the first time.
+In addition to class enrollment for two years and meeting other preparation requirements, full, conscious and active participation at Sunday Mass week after week is the most powerful and most significant means parents have for preparing their child to receive Communion for the first time.